-In recent years, assistance from JCSC was in particular demand to advance rule of law transition planning, implementation and lessons learned studies in Darfur, Haiti and Liberia.
-JCSC also provided start-up support to BINUH and UNITAMS through a transition-related deployment to UNAMID.
-Moreover, the Capacity provided specific expertise in substantive areas, such as: the investigation and prosecution of destabilizing crimes in Afghanistan, the Central African Republic (CAR), the Democratic Republic of the Congo (DRC), and Mali; anti-corruption in Afghanistan; and prison security and reform, with a specific focus on prison intelligence and information in the DRC and Mali.
-JCSC was also requested to strengthen planning capacities for the successful implementation of projects funded with assessed funds (programmatic funding) in the areas of justice and corrections, including in CAR and Mali.
-Beyond its work for peace operations, JCSC has also deployed to UN Women in Haiti, to UNDP in CAR, and engaged in assessments in non-mission settings (The Gambia, and Ghana) in addition to the design of a prisoner classification tool for high-risk inmates in Burkina Faso (requested by the RCO).
-Furthermore, JCSC engaged with UN regional offices in Central Africa (UNOCA) and West Africa and the Sahel (UNOWAS) to respectively identify concrete entry points for ROLSI support and assess levels of an instrumentalization of the judiciary and West Africa and the Sahel.
+(programmatic funding) or through other funding sources in the areas of justice and corrections, including in CAR, Libya, Mali, and Sudan.
+Beyond its work for peace operations, JCSC has also deployed to UN Women in Haiti, to UNDP in CAR, Djibouti and Lesotho, to UNODC in Burkina Faso and Mauritania, and engaged in assessments in nonmission settings (The Gambia, and Ghana) in addition to the design of a prisoner classification tool for high-risk inmates in Burkina Faso (requested by the Resident Coordinator).
+Furthermore, JCSC engaged with UN regional offices in Central Africa (UNOCA) and West Africa and the Sahel (UNOWAS) to respectively identify concrete entry points for ROLSI support and assess levels of instrumentalization of the judiciary in West Africa and the Sahel.